 A lot of modern APIs(also well-built ones) tend to give a link to the API documentation page related to the error in the response.
 This can make the error response even better by saving the end-user the effort he would put in to search for the right page in the API documentation.

 Tracking — Boon for both API creator and End User

 Validation is not the only form of error that can occur in an API call.
 There are a lot of business errors and transaction errors that can come up while processing a request.
 While its simple and easy to respond with the classic “Something went wrong.
 Try again later”, it makes much more sense to be a bit descriptive about the error and return a transaction ID.

 “reason”:”workday service timed out while creating a new employee.”

 This ID could be something unique to every request so that each request can be tracked separately.
 End-user can share this transaction/tracking ID with the API support team to find out what went wrong.
 On the other hand, it helps the API support team to crawl through the logs at a much higher pace and highlight such issues in their monitoring systems.

 Although this might increase the time taken for an end to end development of the API, it reduces the amount of time taken in error resolution, API support and API maintenance.

 While on one hand, following all this does not make a great deal of difference to API’s functionality, but on the other hand, it makes you a quality developer.
 The real kick in software programming is in solving a problem and not sitting in front of a black screen for hours damaging your eyes.
 So when we do solve a problem, let us put a bit of extra effort to make our solutions more usable.

 Thanks for reading!
 And I would love to hear your suggestions and comments!

-Also, if you are interested in learning more about an exciting new code quality product that reduces your Mule project costs by 79%, follow the below link :
+Also, if you are interested in learning more about an exciting new code quality and analysis tool that reduces your Mule project costs by 79%, follow the below link :